 Some legitimate companies provide travel companion services.
 By obtaining a position with one of these service providers, travel companions can ensure the clients they will be accompanying have been screened and will want only legitimate services from the travel companion.
 Clients are similarly reassured that the companion has undergone a thorough background check, has references, may be insured and is held accountable by the agency that employs the companion.

-- Obtain marketable credentials.
 Jobs with travel companion service companies are highly competitive.
 Therefore, candidates should be sure their experience and credentials give them a competitive edge.
 Having Cardiopulmonary Resuscitation (CPR) and Basic Life Support (BLS) certifications will provide an edge, as will a history of extensive travel experience.
 A clean criminal record is vital, as are a positive attitude and an ability to respond calmly in stressful situations.
-Nursing and other medical licenses or certifications must also be current.
+Keep nursing and other medical licenses or certifications current.